Large Language Models for Robotics: A Survey: Applications of LLMs in Robotics

 \item \textbf{Industrial automation and robot control.} Large models can be combined with sensor data for industrial process monitoring, anomaly detection, and predictive maintenance.
-By learning and analyzing large-scale data, robots can achieve intelligent industrial automation and adaptive control.
+By learning and analyzing large-scale data, robots can achieve intelligent industrial automation and adaptive control \citep{brohan2022rt, brohan2023rt}.

-\item \textbf{Healthcare and rehabilitation robots.} Large models can be applied in medical and rehabilitation robots to assist in diagnosis, treatment, and patient care.
+\item \textbf{Healthcare and rehabilitation robots.} Large models can be applied in medical and rehabilitation robots to assist with diagnosis, treatment, and patient care.
 Robots can analyze medical images, patient data, and clinical records, aiding in disease detection, surgical planning, and personalized therapy.
-They can also provide physical assistance and rehabilitation exercises for mobility-impaired patients.
+They can also provide physical assistance and rehabilitation exercises for mobility-impaired patients \citep{pathak2025soft}.

-\item \textbf{Environmental monitoring and exploration.} Large models can be combined with robot platforms for monitoring and exploration in various environments, such as oceans, forests, and disaster sites.
-These robots can analyze sensor data, satellite imagery, and other environmental data to monitor pollution levels, detect natural disasters, and explore uncharted territories.
+\item \textbf{Environmental monitoring and exploration.} Large models can be combined with robotic platforms for monitoring and exploration in various environments, such as oceans, forests, and disaster sites.
+These robots can analyze sensor data, satellite imagery, and other environmental information to monitor pollution levels, detect natural disasters, and explore uncharted territories \citep{lin2025bip3d}.

 \item \textbf{Agriculture and farm mechanization.} Large models and robots can be applied in agriculture and farm mechanization, optimizing crop management, monitoring plant health, and automating labor-intensive tasks.
-Robots equipped with sensors and cameras can collect data from farmlands, and analyze soil conditions, climate changes, and crop requirements, providing farmers with decision support to enhance agricultural productivity and sustainability.
+Robots equipped with sensors and cameras can collect data from farmlands and analyze soil conditions, climate changes, and crop requirements, providing farmers with decision support to enhance agricultural productivity and sustainability \citep{zhao2023survey}.

 \item \textbf{Education and learning assistance.} Large models and robots can provide personalized tutoring and learning support in the field of education.
-Robots can interact with students, and then offer personalized learning materials and guidance based on their abilities and needs \cite{alam2022social}.
+Robots can interact with students, and then offer personalized learning materials and guidance based on their abilities and needs \citep{alam2022social}.
 Leveraging the semantic understanding and knowledge reasoning capabilities of large models, robots can answer questions, explain concepts, and help students deepen their understanding of knowledge. \end{itemize}